 - Add ketchup and stir to combine.

-- Add shrimp or clam juice and vegetable juice (or 2 cups Clamato juice).
+- Add 1 cup shrimp stock or clam juice and 1 cup vegetable juice (or use 2 cups Clamato juice).

 - Add avocados.
 Season with salt to taste.
 Gently stir to combine.